ipatate/gatsby-plugin-snipcart-advanced/readme.md

 ## API KEY

-Set "GATSBY_SNIPCART_API_KEY" variable in environment
+Set the Snipcart public api key in options plugin or use "GATSBY_SNIPCART_API_KEY" variable in environment.
+If you want use different api key by environment, use it in environment variable.

 The plugin use :